Device reset to factory settings means the following:

 - more instructions on this page.

-Visit Settings > Info > About product after your device has restarted.
+Visit Settings > Info > About product (or Settings > About product) after your device has restarted.
 Check that it has the latest SailfishOS version now.

-If the device keeps failing to indicate the availability of SailfishOS updates, it may be possible to make them appear with the following commands (this requires the Developer Mode, SSH password and Terminal app - see "Settings > System > Developer mode").
+(*) If the device keeps failing to indicate the availability of SailfishOS updates, it may be possible to make them appear with the following commands (this requires the Developer Mode, SSH password and Terminal app - see "Settings > System > Developer mode (or Settings > Developer mode").
 Should you need help with the commands above, please contact Jolla Service & Support.

 devel-su ## Use your SSH password here